filecoin-project/specs/mining.md

 ### Owner Worker distinction

 The miner actor has two distinct 'controller' addresses.
 One is the worker, which is the address which will be responsible for doing all of the work, submitting proofs, committing new sectors, and all other day to day activities.
 The owner address is the address that created the miner, paid the collateral, and has block rewards paid out to it.
 The reason for the distinction is to allow different parties to fulfil the different roles.
 One example would be for the owner to be a multisig wallet, or a cold storage key, and the worker key to be a 'hot wallet' key.

 ### Storage Mining Cycle

-Storage miners must continually produce proofs of space time over their storage to convince the network that they are actually storing the sectors that they have committed to.
+Storage miners must continually produce Proofs of SpaceTime over their storage to convince the network that they are actually storing the sectors that they have committed to.
 Each PoSt covers a miner's entire storage.

-#### Step 0: Pre-Commit
+#### Step 0: Registration

-Before doing anything else, a miner must first pledge some collateral for their storage and put up an ask to indicate their desired price.
+To initially become a miner, a miner first register a new miner actor on-chain.
+This is done through the storage market actor's [`CreateMiner`](actors.md#createminer) method.
+The call will then create a new miner actor instance and return its address.

+The next step is to place one or more storage market asks on the market.
+This is done through the storage markets [`AddAsk`](actors.md#addask) method.
+A miner may create a single ask for their entire storage, or partition your storage up in some way with multiple asks (at potentially different prices).

 After that, they need to make deals with clients and begin filling up sectors with data.
-For more information on making deals, see the section on [deal flow](storage-market.md#deal-flow)
+For more information on making deals, see the section on [deal flow](storage-market.md#deal-flow).

 When they have a full sector, they should seal it.
 This is done by invoking [`PoRep.Seal`](proofs.md#seal) on the sector.

 #### Step 1: Commit

 When the miner has completed their first seal, they should post it on-chain using [CommitSector](actors.md#commit-sector).
-This starts their proving period.
+If the miner had zero committed sectors prior to this call, this begins their proving period.

 The proving period is a fixed amount of time in which the miner must submit a Proof of Space Time to the network.

 During this period, the miner may also commit to new sectors, but they will not be included in proofs of space time until the next proving period starts.

+TODO: sectors need to be globally unique.
+We can either do this by having the seal proof prove the sector is unique to this miner in some way, or by having a giant global map on-chain that we check against on each submission.
+I think that when we go towards sector aggregation, the latter option will become pretty much impossible, so we need to think about how that proof statement could work.

 #### Step 2: Proving Storage (PoSt creation)